 Alice enjoys discovering her children but it’s also exhausting.
 The Alice from 2008 has become sleek and busy.
 She’s active at her children’s school and manages a spreadsheet of schedules for her family.
 She gradually finds herself being pulled back into old (new) routines.
 Although she’s working on reconciling with Nick, she doesn’t tell Dominique this.

 A few days later, Alice attends the mega lemon meringue pie event.
 It was apparently her idea to plan this event to get into the Guinness book of world records.
 She gets one of the other moms to MC the event.
 Near the end of it, she is overwhelmed as her memories return in a rush.
 She comes out of the experience with Nick and Dominique standing over her.
 They know that 2008 Alice is back by the way she looks at each of them.

 The New Alice

 The new Alice first chooses Dominique.
 But she’d gotten to know Nick again in the meantime.
-She’d remembered the reasons she wanted a divorce but she also had context for some of their behaviors.
+While she remembered the reasons she wanted a divorce, she also had context for some of their behaviors.
 She realized how she let her friendship with Gina, her friend who died in a car accident, define her life.
 She’d even taken on some of Gina’s memories as her own, maligning Nick in the process.
-The Alice of 2008 was hard while the one in 1998 was soft.
+The Alice of 2008 was hard, while the one in 1998 was soft.
 The new Alice was a mix of those two.